 Which Works for You?
 FTMO vs. My Funded Futures

 FTMO and My Funded Futures rank among the top prop trading firms but differ in many ways.
 Knowing how the two prop trading platforms differ can help you see how one might better align with your trading goals.
+Choose FTMO if you value reputation, diverse market access, and a robust scaling plan.
+Opt for My Funded Futures if you prioritize simplicity, futures trading, and quicker funding opportunities.

 Frequently Asked Questions

-Is My Funded Futures good?
+Does My Funded Futures pay out?

-Does FTMO allow futures?
+Does FTMO allow futures trading?

-What is better than FTMO?
+Which is better than FTMO?

 FTMO is a well-known prop trading firm.
-However, depending on your trading goals, you might find several alternatives, including My Funded Futures, The Trading Pit, Topstep and Fidelcrest.
+However, depending on your trading goals, you might find several alternatives, including My Funded Futures, The Trading Pit, Topstep, and Fidelcrest.

 About Sarah Edwards